What is a home inspection?

 While attending the inspection is not required, you should consider it.
 You can learn a lot about your new home.
 You will certainly gain a better understanding of the home’s condition, which will give you insight into its potential sale points and defects.

 If you cannot be present for the inspection, our reports are detailed with photographs and easy-to-read narratives.
-You can download a sample report here.
+We are also available by phone or e-mail to answer any questions you have.

 Can the home inspector also repair any defects he or she finds?